asad-yarahmadi/Test/README.md

 ## Install dependencies

-write "yarn" in git bash or powershell to all dependncies which are Webpack, json-server, Mapbox, CSS, and React.
+write "yarn" in git bash or powershell to install all dependncies which are Webpack, json-server, Mapbox, CSS, and React.

 ## Serve on localhost:8081